triton-inference-server/server/deploy/k8s-onprem/README.md

 and Grafana are available so this step must be followed even if you don't want to use Grafana.

-Use the prometheus-operator to install these components.
-The *serviceMonitorSelectorNilUsesHelmValues* flag is needed so that Prometheus can find the inference server metrics in the *example* release deployed below.
+Use the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) helm chart to install these components.
+The
+*serviceMonitorSelectorNilUsesHelmValues* flag is needed so that Prometheus can find the inference server metrics in the *example* release deployed below.